Benefits of Local Banks vs. Big Banks

 Megabanks Have a National Reach

-Large banks that have a national reach include banks such as Bank of America, Capital One, Chase Bank, Wells Fargo, and many other large institutions.
+Large banks that have a national reach include Bank of America, Capital One, Chase Bank, Wells Fargo, and many other large institutions.

-Sometimes frustrating: Big banks often have rigid systems and processes, and they aren’t always easy to work with.
+Big banks often have rigid systems and processes, which makes dealing with them difficult.
 If you need help from customer service, you may be forced to call a national toll-free number, even though you know and trust the local bankers.
-You may have to speak with relatively new hires or answer questions for multiple fraud departments just to open an account.
+You may have to speak with relatively new hires or answer multiple fraud department questions just to open an account.
 Contrast that experience with a local bank, where the same person can handle everything for you in one sitting.

-Costs vary: Free checking is increasingly hard to find at megabanks.
+Free checking is increasingly hard to find at megabanks.
 You can typically qualify for fee waivers by keeping sufficient cash in your account or setting up direct deposit, but genuinely free accounts are rare.
-That said, you can occasionally find fee-free business checking at national banks, while local banks charge modest fees.
+You can occasionally find fee-free business checking at national banks, while local banks charge modest fees.

 Local Banks Engage in the Community